idaholab/moose/tutorials/tutorial02_multiapps/doc/content/intro.md

 ## MOOSE

 - Started in May of 2008
-- MOOSE is a framework enabling rapid development of new simulation tools
+- A framework enabling rapid development of new simulation tools
 - NQA-1 Compliant
 -  Application development focuses on implementing physics (PDEs) rather than numerical implementation issues
 - Seamlessly couples native (MOOSE) applications using MOOSE MultiApps and Transfers